 We have an experienced and well-resourced research team, which operates alongside our investment managers.
 To generate investment ideas we start by exploring the main forces driving the global economy and their implications for the future.

-We use a wide range of sources of ethical and financial research, including our own ethical research team, and the Rathbone Unit Trust Management award-winning investment team, as well as a wide range of external brokers, analysts and fund managers.
+We use a wide range of sources of ethical and financial research, including our own ethical research team, and the Rathbone Asset Management award-winning investment team, as well as a wide range of external brokers, analysts and fund managers.
 As a result we constantly monitor market developments and identify attractive investment ideas and opportunities.

 We have the particular expertise required to invest directly in individual equities and bonds.
 This approach gives us more freedom to implement our investment ideas efficiently and cost-effectively, while retaining full control over the process.
 As well as conventional factors we also consider the extent to which a company understands and manages the social and environmental threats and opportunities it faces.
 This additional perspective enables us to identify companies which are ideally suited to meeting the challenges of the future.